 Note: However, if you find that the router is generating new security settings for each added device, it means that the default value for Keep Existing Wireless Settings has changed.
-See WPS Settings on page 131 for more information about this setting.
+See WPS Settings on page 85 for more information about this setting.

-All Wi-Fi-certified and WPS-capable products are compatible with the NETGEAR products that have Push 'N' Connect, which is based on WPS.1 For information about how to view a list of all wireless and wired devices connected to your modem router, see View Attached Devices on page 72.
+All Wi-Fi-certified and WPS-capable products are compatible with the NETGEAR products that have Push 'N' Connect, which is based on WPS.1 For information about how to view a list of all wireless and wired devices connected to your modem router, see View Attached Devices on page 62.

-Note: WEP security does not support WPS.
-If you try to use WPS to connect a WEP device to your network, it will not connect.
+You can use the WPS (Push 'N' Connect) or router interface method to add wireless devices and other equipment to your wireless network.
+WEP security does not support WPS.
+If you try to use WPS to connect a WEP device to your network, it cannot connect.